Communication: We strive to share information and ideas in an open, consistent, and effective manner.

 Additional performance criteria such as communication skills, problem-solving and analytical skills, and supervisory skills are included for employees in exempt and managerial/supervisory classifications.

-If you have questions about your duties and responsibilities, it is important to discuss them with your supervisor.
+If you have questions about your duties and responsibilities, it is important to discuss them with your manager.
 It is your responsibility to ask questions and to understand goals, policies, and procedures.

-Observe what is going on around you, and give your supervisor constructive feedback about your job.
+Observe what is going on around you, and give your manager constructive feedback about your job.
 Use the self-assessment section of the Performance Evaluation forms to review your progress and set goals for your own development.
-Use your preliminary self-evaluation as a tool to stimulate dialogue between you and your supervisor.
+Use your preliminary self-evaluation as a tool to stimulate dialogue between you and your manager.

 While at work, staff members are expected to follow the guidance, policies and practices of the university, their department, and their particular position.
 A violation of policies, practices or guidance may result in disciplinary action, up to and including termination.